I would like to talk about the power of Koji fermented Japanese foods today!

-Also the Japanese diet is balanced keeping in mind of koji.
-Koji-fermented food is typically eaten with prebiotics- the food for good bacteria, because when probiotics and prebiotics work together in a synergistic way, it is much more efficient in promoting the probiotics benefit.
+Also, the Japanese diet is balanced keeping in mind of koji.
+Koji-fermented food is typically eaten with prebiotics- the food for good bacteria because when probiotics and prebiotics work together in a synergistic way, it is much more efficient in promoting the probiotics benefit.
 Also because koji lacks in vitamin A and C, foods like miso soup is eaten with veggies and seaweed to make up for it.

 So isn’t koji-fermented food that amazing?
-It’s no wonder how my grandparents live so long just eating rice, miso soup and bit of pickles.
+It’s no wonder how my grandparents live so long just eating rice, miso soup and a bit of pickles.
 Japanese meals are very simple and healthy.

 Ok, then how can we take koji on a daily basis?

 One way is: you can add miso paste into your sauce or dressing or have miso soup.
 But make sure you use unpasteurised miso and made by the traditional way for best results.
 Most miso in the market are dead and miso soup in restaurants use dead miso and has MSG.
 It’s best that you make your own miso, which tastes just so much better and amazing!!!

 Another way is to make a salty koji sauce.
 You can either make it by mixing salt, water and rice koji or simply mixing soy sauce and koji.